by Chris Collins

-Now almost everyone is heading back to the asphalt jungle, leaving behind Spain’s sunny sandy beaches.
+Almost everyone is now heading back to the asphalt jungle, leaving behind Spain’s sunny sandy beaches.
 I remember the summers I spent in Marbella not so long ago, particularly late August when the ritzy piece of the Costa del Sol disgorges its deep-pocketed holidaymakers and a definite desolate feel descends on the deserted sand.
-A gloom which is intrinsic to a resort town at the end of the season.
+A gloom that is intrinsic to a resort town at the end of the season.

 That’s on one side of the scenario I’m painting here.
 On the other is Madrid, a “regular” city swelling back to its normal size where before, at the height of summer, it was a virtual ghost town.
 Not as abandoned as it used to be between the 1960s and the 1980s when it really got emptied out for the duration, but there’s still a very perceptible slimming of the populace.